 While this is just the start of Cundall’s ZCD2030 journey, the practice is already counting its successes.
 It has an interim goal of achieving net zero carbon on 25% of its projects by the end of 2024 and is already working with a wide range of clients on projects with net zero carbon ambitions.

 One such project is Eden, the soon-to-be-completed 12-storey office building in Salford, developed by the English Cities Fund’s (ECF).
 When it reaches completion later this year, the £36 million project will be enabled to run solely on 100% renewable electricity and features Europe’s largest green wall.
-Among its credentials, it has achieved a 5.5 NABERS 'Design Reviewed' target rating, making it the new build building in the UK to achieve this certification.
+Among its credentials, it has achieved a 5.5 NABERS 'Design Reviewed' target rating, making it the first new build building in the UK to achieve this certification.

 Eden, New Bailey